harshrohit/articles/LLM_thinking.md

 # The Day "Just Ask ChatGPT" Became the Only Answer

-Recently, I need to write some query to pull the data on the BigQuery.
+Recently, I needed to write a query to pull the data on the BigQuery.

-A couple of years back, I would have gone to Google, searched by the error, read the schema guide or may be pinged a teammate for help.
+A couple of years back, I would have gone to Google, searched the error, read the schema guide or maybe pinged a teammate for help.

 This time?
 I copied the error, pasted it into ChatGPT, got a solution, copied it back.
 It worked.
 I moved on.